dongmin0877/TIL/c/hello-world.md

 }
 ```

-On the UNIX system you must create the program as a ".c", such as "hello.c", then compile it with the command.
+On the UNIX system you must create the program as a `".c"`, such as `"hello.c"`, then compile it with the command.

 ```shell
 cc hello.c